Tuesday, 28 January 2014

 SCH (Netherlands)

-Sport Club Voorhees or SCH was an amateur football club from the city of Nijmegen in the Gelderland region of the Netherlands.
-The club was formed on January 23rd, 1921, as Nijmegen Voorhees Combination (NHC) in the village of Voorhees and continued until being disbanded on January 23rd, 2017.
+Sport Club Voorhees or SCH was an amateur football club from the city of Nijmegen in the Gelderland region of the Netherlands, founded on January 23rd, 1921, before being dissolved on January 23rd, 2017.

-The club changed its title in December 1926 to SCH, beginning the season at their new ground Sportpark De Biezen on Rivierstraat in the north west of the city and joining the KNVB football at Vierde Klasse level, from where they were promoted from 4D as champions in 1927-28.
+Initially called Nijmegen Voorhees Combination (NHC), the club changed its title in December 1926 to SCH, beginning the season at their new ground Sportpark De Biezen on Rivierstraat in the northwest of the city.
+The club became a member of the KNVB at the Vierde Klasse level, from where they were promoted.

-SCH won the 3C title in 1930-31 and again the following season to achieve Tweede Klasse football before being promoted in 1934-35 following play-off victories over Hengelo and Vitesse, with their spell lasting just twelve months.
+Tweede Klasse football arrived in 1934-35 following play-off victories over Hengelo and Vitesse, with their spell lasting just twelve months.
 Further titles came as Tweede Klasse 2B was won in 1938-39, followed by the emergency Noodcompetitie title in 1939-40.
+The team was relegated in 1951-52 before winning the Derde Klasse D title.

 Gradually, new housing was built in the nearby Waterkwartier district, allowing the club membership to grow.
 However, ‘De Blauwe Jungskes’ gradually went down the divisions over the years.
-SCH lasted nine seasons back in Tweede Klasse competition before dropping back down in 1963-64.
-Four seasons later, it became worse as the team was demoted to Vierde Klasse football.
+SCH lasted nine seasons in Tweede Klasse competition before dropping back down in 1963-64.
+Four seasons later, the team dropped down to the Vierde Klasse.

-This regained their place in the first class for the first time in sixty-three years.
-However, the joy was not to last for SCH as they suffered relegation in 1999-00 and again in 2001-02.
-Worse was to follow as the club missed a season and were forced to restart at Vierde Klasse level before dropping to the fifth Vijfde Klasse in 2004-05.
+The club returned to the first class for the first time in sixty-three years.
+However, the joy was not to last for SCH as they suffered a couple of relegations.
+Worse was to follow as the club missed a season and were forced to restart at Vierde Klasse level before dropping to the sixth-tier Vijfde Klasse in 2004-05.

 My visit

-While I think my pre-planning is pretty good before I head off to ventures new, it is natural that at times that a visit to a club can be a disappointment.
-On the other hand, a club can appear without previous knowledge, as with how I came across SCH.
+While I think my pre-planning is pretty good before I head off somewhere new, it is natural that a visit to a club can occasionally be a disappointment.
+On the other hand, sometimes a club is found that wasn't known about, as with how I came across SCH.

 I was in Nijmegen primarily to go to the NEC game that lunchtime against ADO Den Haag, but after dropping off my bag at the De Prince B&B, I decided to do some exploring on the way to help bring me around from the hangover I’d incurred the previous evening while socialising in Zwolle